rgbkrk/developer.rackspace.com/src/site_source/_posts/2015-01-20-how-did-we-serve-more-than-20000-ipython-notebooks-for-nature.md

 ### Websockets and this simple proxy gobble up ports

 Each websocket opened by a user ends up opening several ports that will stay open.
-Each notebook has their own websocket path.
+Since each notebook on a notebook server will open at least one websocket, the number of notebooks you have open directly correlates with the number of websockets.

+Here's some trimmed and commented `lsof -i` output when a single user is accessing an IPython 3.x notebook server through tmpnb:

 ```
+# The fixed pieces of networking for tmpnb itself
 # Node proxy
 node     2646 *:8000 (LISTEN)

-# Orchestration
+# Orchestration layer of tmpnb
 python   2669 *:9999 (LISTEN)
 python   2669 *:9999 (LISTEN)
 node     2646 ip6-localhost:8001 (LISTEN)

+# Now for the pieces that each user will be "allocated"
 # Established connection with client
 node     2646 10.184.2.134:8000->10.223.242.4:53254 (ESTABLI)